xczhou-astro/galaxyEmulator/README.md

 ```
 then, `python emulator.py`.

-Or you can interactively run by specifying the subhaloIDs in jupyter as illustrated in `Notebooks/tutorial.ipynb`.
+Or you can interactively run by specifying the subhaloIDs in jupyter as illustrated in [Notebooks/tutorial.ipynb](https://github.com/xczhou-astro/galaxyEmulator/blob/main/Notebooks/tutorial.ipynb).
 ## Classes
 ### Configuration
 ```Python
 config = Configuration(surveys=None)
 ```
-surveys: `str (N,)`, considered surveys.
+surveys: `str (N,)` or `list`, considered surveys.
 If None, configurations will be read from current directory, or configuration files will be created from templates.
 ```Python
 conf = config.get_config()
 ```